 Food

-What Shoes to Wear Hiking Acatenango
+What Shoes to Wear for the Acatenango Overnight Hike

 In my opinion, you need hiking boots or at least hiking shoes for this trip.
 I took hiking shoes, but I almost rolled my ankle so many times I’d recommend boots for extra stability.
 Don’t try and do it in trainers – you’ll regret it!